-- Concrete Stain- We used 2 gallons of Behr Semi Transparent Concrete Stain on an average concrete patio.
+- Concrete Stain – We used 2 gallons of Behr Concrete Stain (semi transparent) on an average concrete patio.
+Buy online from Home Depot here.
+We found this to be the best patio stain that we have ever used.

 - Roller and tray